-5. Fund Experience
+Section 5 : Fund Experience

-Salary increases
+Salary Increases

-The average salary increases for the year for contributors at 30 June 2018 are shown in the table below, segregated by scheme.
-The expected increase, based on last year's actuarial assumptions was 2.5% plus an assumed promotional salary increase based on a member's scheme and age.
-As General scheme members make up about 90% of the total salary roll for active members, the majority of members had salary increases which were close to expected.
-Therefore the liabilities have increased broadly in line with, but a little below, expectations.
+The average salary increases for the year for contributors at 30 June 2020 are shown in the table below, segregated by scheme.
+The expected increase based on last year's actuarial assumptions was 2.5% plus an assumed promotional salary increase based on a member's scheme and age.
+As General scheme members make up about 90% of the total salary roll for active members, the overall level of salary increases was higher than expected.
+Therefore, the liabilities have increased by slightly more than expectations.

 Scheme Actual salary increase

-Armed Forces 7.2%
+Armed Forces 1.9%

-General 2.1%
+General 3.8%

 Islands 4.1%

-Police 1.7%
+Police 3.9%

-Prisons Service 4.4%
+Prisons Service 3.5%

-Judges and Solicitor-General 1.9%

-Parliamentary 2.5%
+Parliamentary 0.0%